MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

     simple.example.
 300 IN A    192.0.2.1
                            AAAA 2001:db8::1

-The domain owner could publish new records like
+The domain owner could add records like

     simple.example.
 7200 IN HTTPSSVC 1 . alpn=h3 ...
                             HTTPSSVC 2 . alpn=h2 ...